Representable tangent structures for affine schemes: Tangentoids

 \subsection{Monoid structure of a tangentoid}

-To conclude this section, we explain how every tangentoid has a canonical monoid structure, justifying the name tagentoid.
+To conclude this section, we explain how every tangentoid has a canonical monoid structure, justifying the name tagentoid which comes from the contration of \textit{tangent} and \textit{monoid}.
 This monoid structure in fact comes from the canonical monad structure on the tangent bundle functor.
 Moreover, in symmetric monoidal categories, the monoid structure on a tangentoid is always commutative, regardless of whether the tangentoid is symmetric or not.

 Recall that in a monoidal category $(\E,\x,\I)$, a \textbf{monoid} is a triple $(A, \mu, \eta)$ consisting of an object $A$ equipped with a morphism $\mu\colon A\x A\to A$ and a morphism $\eta\colon\I\to A$, such that the following diagrams commute: